phyver/GameShell/README.md

 ### 3/ from an executable archive

-That's the easiest to distribute GameShell to a group of students.
-Once you've cloned the repository, create an executable archive with the `archive.sh`
+This is the easiest way to distribute GameShell to a group of students.
+Once you've cloned the repository, create an executable archive with the `archive.sh` script:
-script:

     $ cd GameShell
     $ ./utils/archive.sh